 Another option that creates a super-fast user experience for your blog is a new performance optimization tool called NitroPack.
 This plugin combines CDN, lazy loading, caching, and many other services that you normally need multiple tools to perform.
 It’s not cheap, but it can save you money in the long run.
 I highly recommend the service to bloggers who are already making money from their blogs and can afford to invest in performance.

 This is a plugin that generates some debate in blogging circles.
 On the one hand, adding a related post plugin will help people discover blogs and recipes on your site that (in theory) are related to the one they are currently reading.
 In practice, the mechanism for determining relevancy can be quite primitive with some plugins.
-The other issue I see is that fact that these plugins generate lots of internal links on every page.
-Internal kinks are important (vital, in fact) but when Google comes to crawl your website and finds dozens, if not hundreds of links to other blog posts on your site, it struggles to determine which links are important.
+The other issue I see is the fact that these plugins generate lots of internal links on every page.
+Internal links are important (vital, in fact) but when Google comes to crawl your website and finds dozens, if not hundreds of links to other blog posts on your site, it struggles to determine which links are important.

 You might find your regular SEO-focused internal link-building activities wasted when dozens of other internal links create a diluted link profile.